Stop playing jazzy. Start playing jazz!

 Here is the third in my series of articles for the website ‘All About Jazz’

-I concluded my last article in this series with a piece of advice handed to me by one of my old jazz piano teachers: ‘Don’t try to play jazzy.’
+I concluded my last article in this series about playing jazz with a piece of advice handed to me by one of my old jazz piano teachers: ‘Don’t try to play jazzy.’
 I’d now like to explore this statement and demonstrate how it affects my own teaching.

 In the 70’s I played keyboards in what was known as a ‘jazz rock band’ and people often described my playing style on Hammond organ as ‘jazzy.’
 In hindsight I would say that my band had little to do with jazz or that my playing was little more than ‘jazz tinged.’
 This is no reflection, good or bad, on the band or my playing.
 But in retrospect, I now feel that what we were doing had little connection with what I now think of as jazz.
 In those days I was listening to lots of great organ players like Jimmy Smith and Jack McDuff, but I suspect that I was just trying to mimic them rather than striving for something that expressed my own creativity.
 Of course we all have to start somewhere and, hopefully, their influence gradually rubbed off, leading me away from just making jazzy sounds.